snidercs/snidercs.github.io/content/_index.md

-# SNIDER CS
+# BOT LOG

-This is the FWCS Snider Computer Science page.
+Welcome to the Botlog.

+Here is where Snider Robotics will log our progress in bot development.